Common Corpus: The Largest Collection of Ethical Data for LLM Pre-Training: Introduction

-In this paper, we present \textbf{Common Corpus}, which has been an ongoing effort since 2024 (see Appendix~\ref{sec:app-development} for the development history).
-It has grown to become the largest open dataset for pre-training Large Language Models at about \textbf{2 trillion tokens} and the only one in its size range available in multiple languages.
-Thus, Common Corpus is a significant contribution to the AI Commons.
-Through the release of this dataset, we show that open LLM research and development is possible while meeting legal and regulatory requirements---even in the EU, where AI regulations are currently the strictest.
-Here, we detail the composition of Common Corpus (Section~\ref{sec:provenance}), as well as the data provenance, license verification, and further processing (Section~\ref{sec:processing_tools}).
-Next, we describe the early impact of Common Corpus on the AI community (Section~\ref{sec:impact}) and highlight the limitations of the work that has been done at the time of publication.
-Despite its size, Common Corpus is still far from covering the entire range of available resources for pre-training commons: we attribute this discrepancy to an \textit{open data paradox} as major sources of open content are paradoxically little visible online and even more so in the leading sources currently used for pre-training.
-By describing the unique challenges coming with the aggregation of large open source, we aim to inspire further responsible data collection initiatives.
+Common Corpus has grown to become the largest fully open pre-training dataset at about \textbf{2 trillion tokens} and the only one in its size range having high multilingual diversity.
+Through this release, we show that open LLM research and development is possible while meeting legal and regulatory requirements --- in compliance with even the strictest AI regulations, such as in the European Union.
+In this paper, we detail the composition of Common Corpus and the process of data collection and curation, and license clearing.
+Despite its size, Common Corpus is still far from covering the entire range of available resources.
+We attribute this discrepancy to an \textit{open data paradox} as major sources of open content are paradoxically little visible online and even more so in the leading pre-training sources.
+By describing the unique challenges coming with the aggregation of large open source, we aim to inspire further initiatives.
+We also train two small language models on our dataset and find that it offers comparable performance to existing multilingual models.